clumio-code/bulk_restore/README.md

 Secret which can optionally be used to store your Clumio API token.

 ## Files in this source repository

 > [!NOTE]
-> ZIP file clumio_bulk_restore.zip contains all of the code for the lambda
-> functions and the step function.
-This zip file must be uploaded to a S3
-> bucket where it can be accessed by the CFT template when you deploy the solution.

-> [!NOTE]
 > The files included in this github repository for information purposes only.